-In his essay titled “The Universal Power of the Atonement,” non-Calvinist Terry Miethe critiques J. I. Packer’s ‘Introductory Essay’ in John Owens’ classic work on the atonement, The Death of Death in the Death of Christ.
+In his essay titled “The Universal Power of the Atonement,” non-Calvinist Terry Miethe critiques the late J. I. Packer’s ‘Introductory Essay’ in John Owens’ classic work on the atonement, The Death of Death in the Death of Christ.
 Miethe comments on Packer’s statements that “Christ genuinely offers himself to all who hear the gospel” and that God’s “invitations are real.”
-Packer is a Calvinist and believes in unconditional election, limited atonement, and the effectual call which grants the gift of faith only to the elect.
+Packer was a ‘five point’ Calvinist and believed in total depravity or inability, unconditional election, limited atonement, and irresistible grace or the effectual call which grants the gift of faith only to the elect.
 Miethe makes the following observations and conclusions,

 “Packer tries to argue that even though it is a limited atonement, God’s invitation is still given to all people: